 Continuous assessment in courses shall be based on tests and/or design, assignments, and where applicable laboratory reports and field reports.
 The ratio of continuous assessment to formal examination shall be 2:3.
-Overall performance in a course shall be as specified in the General Regulation 00.84 (overall course grade) of UB.Continuous assessment in courses shall be based on testsand/or design, assignments, and where applicable laboratory reports and field reports.
+Overall performance in a course shall be as specified UB.
+Continuous assessment in courses shall be based on tests and/or design, assignments, and where applicable laboratory reports and field reports.

-The ratio of continuous assessment to formal examination shall be 2:3 12.53 Overall performance in a course shall be as specified in the General Regulation 00.84 and 1 hour for a course with less than 3 credits.
-To uphold and maintain quality assurance, all tests, examination papers and scripts will be internally moderated by qualified staff.
+The ratio of continuous assessment to formal examination shall be 2:3 12.53 Overall performance in a course shall be as specified in the General Regulation 00.84.